Surah Ash-Shuraa (Surah 42 – The Consultation) tells us:

 9 Jesus said to him, “Today salvation has come to this house, because this man, too, is a son of Abraham.
 10 For the Son of Man came to seek and to save the lost.”
 (Luke 19: 1-10)

 The people did not like what the prophet had done – inviting himself to Zacchaeus’s home.
 Zacchaeus was bad and everyone knew it.
 But Zacchaeus recognized that he was a sinner.
 Most of us hide our sins, cover them up or pretend that that we have no sins.
 But not Zacchaeus.
-He knew that was doing wrong – a traitor even.
+He knew that what he was doing was wrong.
 Yet when he took the first step to meet the Prophet, Isa al Masih’s response was so warm that it surprised everyone.

 Isa al Masih (PBUH) wanted Zaccheus to repent, turn away from sin, and to turn to him as ‘Masih’.
 When Zaccheus did this he found that the Prophet (PBUH) pardoned him – declaring that he was ‘saved’ from being ‘lost’.